Residual test to search for microlensing signatures in strongly lensed gravitational wave signals: Results

 \subsection{Analysis using high-mismatch events}

 As aforementioned, most of the simulated $h_{\rm MLSL}$ have small mismatch values, which aligns with expectations from a realistic microlensing population~\citep{mishra2021gravitational}.
 Therefore, we also focus on microlensed events with MM $\geq 0.03$ and MM $\geq 0.1$~\footnote{Mismatch values are computed by averaging the two mismatch values obtained using $h_{\rm SL}$ and $h_{\rm MLSL}$ detected in the aLIGO-Hanford and aLIGO-Livingston detectors.}, which are expected to be detectable with the current pipeline, to better assess the effectiveness of the residual test.
+To obtain more robust results, we also create additional events with high mismatch values ($\rm{MM} \geq 0.3$) by artificially enhancing the microlensing effects on strongly lensed GW signals (see Appendix~\ref{app:mock_data}).

-Figure~\ref{high_mismatch} compares $\Lambda$ distributions obtained from microlensed events with MM $\geq$ 0.03, and MM $\geq$ 0.1 to that from all microlensed events in Figure~\ref{lambda_distribution}.
-For the events with higher mismatch values, the ratio of the events to be discerned as microlensed ones (i.e., $\Lambda$ values located below the left bound of 2$\sigma$ C.I. of $\Lambda_{\mathcal{H}_{\rm SL}}$ in Figure~\ref{lambda_distribution}) increases.
+Figure~\ref{high_mismatch} compares the $\Lambda$ distributions obtained from microlensed events with MM $\geq$ 0.03 and MM $\geq$ 0.1 to that from realistic population-based microlensed events in Figure~\ref{lambda_distribution}.
+For the events with higher mismatch values, the ratio of the events to be discerned as microlensed ones (i.e., $\Lambda$ values located above the right bound of 2$\sigma$ C.I. of $\Lambda_{\mathcal{H}_{\rm SL}}$ in Figure~\ref{lambda_distribution}) increases.
 This indicates that the residual test is valid in identifying microlensed events with high MM values.
 A summary of the results is tabulated in Table~\ref{tab:result}.

+Furthermore, we constructed receiver operating characteristic (ROC) curves to assess the overall performance of our residual-based approach.
+As shown in Figure~\ref{roc}, all area under the curve (AUC) values exceed 0.5, indicating that the residual test effectively distinguishes between microlensed and unmicrolensed GW signals.
+The AUC values improve with higher detector sensitivity and larger mismatch values, consistent with the trends presented in Table~\ref{tab:result2}.

-\subsection{Effect of the time window on \texorpdfstring{$\Lambda$}{}}
+\subsection{Effect of the time window on $\Lambda$}